freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Block.md

 ## Block.Name Property

-The string which will hold the hopefully-identifying name given to the block by the designer of the experiment.
+This string will hold the name given to the block by the designer of the experiment.

 ```csharp
 public string Name { get; set; }